Key facts

 Course overview

 Be empowered to see human resources from a different angle.
 Study Deakin’s Bachelor of Human Resource Management (Psychology) and explore the human mind in a business context.
-As a graduate you'll have a significant advantage when performing key functions in your human resources (HR) role, from recruitment and workplace negotiations, to creating high-performance environments.
+As a graduate you will have a significant advantage when performing key functions in your human resources (HR) role, from recruitment and workplace negotiations, to creating high-performance environments.

-Gain a more targeted knowledge base in psychology and take a scientific approach to the day-to-day functions of a HR professional.
+Gain a more targeted knowledge base in psychology and take a scientific approach to the day-to-day functions of a human resources professional.
 Your deep understanding of human behaviour will be crucial when it comes to analysing employee performance, developing strong organisational culture and selecting the right person for the job.
 This course has been recognised by key accreditation bodies in HR and psychology as a degree that closely reflects the needs of the industry.
 This is largely due to our practical learning opportunities, including industry placements and overseas study tours.

 If you are interested in HR, why not graduate with complementary skills in psychology that make you stand out from the pack?